Racial and Ethnic Relations/SOCY 240

 A grade for class participation also incorporates disruptive, off-task behavior.
 This includes persistent lateness.
 In particular, there is no role in the class conversation for personal technology, especially phones and texting that connects you to a conversation outside of class.
 Last but not least, a class participation grade presupposes respect for others, including classmates, and the fundamental project of this class: furthering objective, fact-based knowledge about a subject that evokes a strong emotional response.

 As stated in the current college catalog, any student who needs specific accommodations based upon the impact of a disability should register with the office of Services for Students with Disabilities (SSD) to be eligible for accommodations which are determined on an individual basis.
 The SSD office is located in the Science Building, room S132 (718-631-6257).
 Students should also contact their instructor privately to discuss their specific needs.

 The Department of Social Sciences Academic Integrity Policy adheres to the standards described in the Academic Integrity Policy of Queensborough Community College.
 Within the framework of the college policy sanctions for violations of academic integrity are left to the discretion of the instructor.
 Students may appeal sanctions to the department chair who will refer the appeal to a departmental Committee on Academic Integrity for review.

 Following college policy, students are allowed 6 hours of unaccounted absence.
 Absences and persistent lateness have consequences for a class participation grade.

-a) How does ethnicity and race matter in American society?
+- Why and how does ethnicity and race matter in American society?
+A historical overview.